mehrzadshm/GSoC-2023/weeks/week2.md

 ---
 layout: default
-title: Week 2
+title: Week 2- A closer look at CodeGen
 ---

-# Week 2 - A closer look at CodeGen
+# Week 2 - A closer look at CodeGen 🔍

 ---